 Huddles are short, frequent meetings and should not require meeting minutes that are later emailed to the team.
 Rather than send minutes, it is better to track the team input and how it changes the plan for the project, production schedule, etc. during the meeting.

 A best practice is to hold the meeting while reviewing a production or project board.
 Some teams use whiteboards that contain the data and/or plans from the last period and notes about the upcoming work.
 Other teams update on-line project plans developed using specialized project management software.

 We recommend that on-line or physical meeting boards be shared with the entire team.
-Anybody who misses the meeting or wants to view current progress should have “read’ access to the information.
+Anybody who misses the meeting or wants to view current progress should have “read” access to the information.
 We recommend that only the leader and team members have “write” access and the ability to update the information.

 What common problems derail the huddle?

-Avoid these common problems with a huddle:
+Avoid these common problems with a team huddle or scrum meeting:

 - More than one person speaking at a time.
-The huddle leader needs to keep people on the agenda and minimize side-bar conversations that derail meetings
+The huddle leader needs to keep people on the agenda and minimize side-bar conversations that derail meetings.

 - Team members not being prepared.
 Once the huddle becomes an established routine, everyone should know the agenda and come prepared with what they need to report for the meeting.
 A good leader will correct the bad habits of poorly prepared employees in a separate 1-on-1 meeting.

 - Not starting and ending on time.
 Be sure you have a plan for the meeting starting on time.
 Some huddles don’t have leaders and whoever is present starts the meeting on-time even if everyone isn’t present.
 If you do have a huddle leader ensure there is a contingency plan for a situation when the leader is not on time.

 - Making your huddle the only team meeting.
 Sticking to the agenda and keeping the meeting short is much easier to accomplish when the team has other regularly scheduled key meetings to discuss strategy, projects, etc. Don’t let these topics sneak into the huddle.